-The Fall 2018 Study Group leader hiring process is now complete, and the application is closed.
-Please look for our postings on JobLink in future semesters!
+The Center for Excellence in Teaching and Learning seeks reliable, committed undergraduate students interested in leading Study Groups in ECO 231 and CSC 171 during the Spring 2020 semester.
 For more information about the program's purpose and practicalities, please visit the Study Group page.
 Please contact Kyle Trenshaw with any questions.

 Tutors take the one-credit, semester-long seminar CAS 312, “Supportive Practices in Peer Education,” and can subsequently offer individual and small group tutoring in appropriate subjects through the College Tutoring Program housed in the Genesee Hall Tutoring Zone.
 There is no strict GPA requirement to apply; however, preference will be given to applicants who performed well in the courses that they propose to tutor in.
 We particularly encourage students who have struggled academically but ultimately succeeded in their coursework to apply.